| | | | |

 Think about the shapes needed to make your garment and how they will fit together.
 Essentially you will just create crochet fabrics in these shapes and then join them all together to make your garment.

 If you need a hand getting started with this, I recommend you read my blog giving you 6 types of sweater construction as a starting point.
+This outlines how to make the most popular types of crochet garment.

 When I started designing, I had no idea how clothing was constructed.
-I experimented a lot, got it wrong a lot, looked at favourite garments in my wardrobe (my favourite tip!), read books about construction, talked to designers and generally did lots of research.
+I experimented a lot, got it wrong a lot, looked at favourite garments in my wardrobe (my favourite tip), read books about construction, talked to designers and generally did lots of research.

-If you sew your own clothes then you will definitely be at an advantage here as it gives you a great understanding of the construction process.
+If you sew your own clothes then you will definitely be at an advantage here as it gives you a great understanding of the garment construction process.

 So for my drop shoulder sweater, I need a front and back rectangle, which are the same size and two sleeve rectangles which are the same as each other.